carlodefalco/octave-mpi/README.md

     putenv ("PATH", ["/path/to/mpicxx:" getenv("PATH")])

 from within Octave.
-Once this is done you should be able to install openmpi_ext from a locally dowloaded tarball by doing:
+Once this is done you should be able to install `mpi` from a locally dowloaded tarball by doing:

     pkg install mpi-<version>.tar.gz